 What we’re now seeing is a movement of people prepared to sacrifice stability for the unpredictable and pack in their office job to pursue something more flexible- and empowering.

-The Rise of the Digital Nomad Lifestyle & Location Independence
+The Rise of the Digital Nomad Lifestyle & Location Independent Jobs

-Opting for a life of location independence offers the ultimate freedom: being able to work wherever and whenever you want, traveling as you earn.
+Opting for a location independent job offers the ultimate freedom: being able to work wherever and whenever you want, traveling as you earn.

 Here’s some more good news: